So, probably you are here because you have been searching for the information to relocate to Italy, the Fashion city!

 A 100sqm house in Milan would range on average from 1000 Euro to 1500 Euro depending on the amenities.

 Make sure you read the article with the Tips to Find your Dream Home in Italy.
+I have provided the links to the online agencies and also the tips and tricks to do the search in finding the best home for you.

 If you plan for the car, the first shock will come in the name of Driving license.
 The license cost is almost 500+ Euro depending on the classes and tests.
 And most important – you need to be well versed in Italiano.
 Why?
 Because the tests are NOT available in English.